anders-biostat/linked-charts/docs/rlc/oscc/oscc.md

 ![plot of chunk heatmap](figure/heatmap-1.png)

 We can see that most samples pairs correlate well with each other, with correlation coefficients above ~0.85, in the yellow-orange colour range.
-Same samples, however, show consitently poorer correlation with all other samples.
+Same samples, however, show consistently poorer correlation with all other samples.
 But is 0.8 really a good cut point, or is this just what the arbitrary color scale happens to highlight?

-Each square in this heatmap summerizes a scatter plot.
-For example, the square between relating to the first two samples, PG004-N and PG004-D, is the Spearman correlation associated with this plot:
+Each cell in this heatmap summerizes a scatter plot.
+For example, the cell relating to the first two samples, PG004-N and PG004-D, is the Spearman correlation associated with this plot: